 The Canadian Horticultural Council (CHC) is a voluntary, not-for-profit, national association which represents the dynamic and diverse sector of Canadian agriculture known as horticulture.

-The CHC's members are primarily involved in the production and packing of over 120 horticulture crops comprised of fruit and vegetables.
+The CHC's members grow, produce and pack more than 120 fruit and vegetable horticultural crops.
 The CHC has been committed to promoting the interests of its members since 1922.

-The CHC's mission is an unwavering commitment to advance the growth and economic viability of horticulture by encouraging cooperation and understanding to build national consensus on key issues, so as to deliver unified and clear representation to governments and other national and international parties.
+The CHC has an unwavering commitment to advance the growth and economic viability of horticulture by encouraging cooperation and understanding to build national consensus on key issues, so as to deliver unified and clear representation to governments and other national and international parties.

 The CHC maintains a broad focus on behalf of the membership.
 The issues embrace an extensive range of needs and concerns, such as: